eileenwangxu/eileenweb.github.io/content/english/_index.md

   - date: "**12/19/2023**"
     content: "Our project **Automatic Glass Pattern Design** was certified by **Chinese Institute of Electronics**."

-  - date: "**12/01/2023**"
-    content: "Our papers **BlueKey** and **InNetScheduler** were accepted by **IEEE INFOCOM 2024**."

-biography: "<p>Xu Wang received his B.E. and Ph.D. degrees in software engineering from Tsinghua University, Beijing, in 2015 and 2020, respectively.
-He is a research assistant professor at the Global Innovation Exchange, Tsinghua University, Beijing.
-He is a member of CCF, ACM, and IEEE.
-His research interests include the Industrial Internet, Edge Computing, and Internet of Things.</p><p>He is also cooperating with Fuyao Group for digital intelligence manufacturing.</p>"
+biography: "Ruiqing Wang is currently a dual master's degree student in Data Science and Information Technology at Global Innovation Exchange, Tsinghua University, Beijing, and University of Washington, Seattle.
+She received a B.E. degree in Industrial Design from Beijing University of Technology in 2022.
+Her research interests include Human-Computer Interaction and AIoT. "

 # talks
 talks: